andretefras/andretefras/README.md

 I am a full stack developer based on Brazil.

-I have a graduate degree on software engineering and I have been working with software development for over 15 years.
+I have a graduate degree in software engineering and I have been working with software development for over 15 years.

 ## Stack